arjunmakesthings/itp-blog/content/essay writing.md

 # title:

+introduction:
+say how much usage is text. how text affects narrative.

+dive into analogous contemporary — handwriting. people have perceived personalities through handwriting.

+even though we write & share more, we use nondescript typefaces. however, typographical artists use it. artists use it for portfolios. but not for texting?

+take dating as an example.

+experiments.

+results.

+conclusion.

 # introduction:
 as of february 2025, there are over 5.25 billion social-media 'user' identities in the world. that is ~5.25 billion